rstacruz/backbone-patterns/README.md

 ### In CFML

-For CFML (Adobe ColdFusion and open source engines Railo and OpenBD)
+For CFML (Adobe ColdFusion and open source engines Railo and OpenBD) you will use SerializeJSON().

 ``` cfml
 <script>